Little Soldiers: Production

 Gunnam Gangaraju was running a greeting cards business named 'Font Cards' which was doing well at the time.
 But he was interested in filmmaking, so he planned to do a film.
 He started the film Little Soldiers with a story he had written back in 1982 or 1984.
 Initially, it was supposed to be produced by someone else with Gangaraju directing it.
 When the producer backed out, Gangaraju himself produced the film.

 He said the hardest part about the film was making the three-year-old girl Kavya, who played one of the prominent characters in the film, to act.
-Though she is a non-Telugu girl, she dubbed in her own voice for all the scenes by learning Telugu in 3 months.
+She dubbed in her own voice for all the scenes by learning Telugu in three months.
 As per Gangaraju, he wrote the climax booby traps sequence years before the release of Home Alone (1993).

 Soundtrack

 The soundtrack is composed by Sri.

 Reception

-Writing for The News Minute in June 2019, Sankeertana Varma stated, "Little Soldiers plays a rather tricky yet ultimately rewarding game of perspectives where the audience is made to empathise with the character that's on screen in the scene they're watching."
+Writing for The News Minute in June 2019, Sankeertana Varma stated, "Little Soldiers plays a rather tricky yet ultimately rewarding game of perspectives where the audience is made to empathise with the character that's on screen in the scene they're watching".